 - Seriously?
 Homeownership has historically been one of the most effective ways to accumulate wealth.
 Don't let anyone stop you from making money.

 - Many with vehement anti-LGBT views are older and retired.
 Statistically, your loan officer, mortgage broker and real estate agent are less likely than average to wish to discriminate.

 - Fewer organizations have anti-LGBT policies.
 If you encounter hostility from an individual, report him or her and demand a friendlier replacement.

 - Most people in real estate are educated professionals.
 Who want to earn a living and don't care who their buyers are as long as they are qualified to close the deal.

 This is a challenging time to buy a home in many locations due to the undersupply of houses and the competition for the homes that are available.
 Only mortgage rates, which remain low, offer a bright spot.

 But affordability might not get any better for a very long time.
 So, if you're serious about buying a home, now could be a good time to act.
 To start, discover the type of mortgage that would suit you best.
 Just don't expect to find an LGBT mortgage!

 Today's mortgage rates are very attractive, thanks to a drop last week.
 Recent economic reports have indicated that inflation is not a concern, and rates fell accordingly.

 To find the best mortgage rates available, compare offers from several lenders.
-That way, you know you're getting a good deal.Click to see today's rates (Sep 23rd, 2017)
+That way, you know you're getting a good deal.Verify your new rate (Nov 20th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.